volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 </ul>
 ```

-React will mutate every `li` element instead of realizing that two of them can be kept.
+React will mutate each `li` element instead of realizing that two can be retained.

-Solving this issue is the topic of the next point.
+The solution to this problem is the subject of the next point.

-#### **Assumption #2: the developer can hint at which child elements may be stable across different renders with a `key` prop**
+#### **Assumption #2: the developer can use a "key" prop to indicate which child elements might be stable across different renders**

 React supports `key` attribute, which is used by the library to match children in the original tree with children in the subsequent tree: